 Finally, I am active in the Kizomba dance scene in Stockholm and am passionate about anything food-related.

-My research focuses on the development of new genomics methods and their application in maturing human brain cells.
+My PhD research focuses on the development of new genomics methods and their application in maturing human brain cells.
 Understanding how the 3D genome is dynamically organised has important implications for psychiatric and neurological disease and cancer.
 More specifically, the main focus of my project is to understand genome fragility in the form of DNA double-stand breaks in relation to transcriptional and 3D epigenetic regulation of neural stem cell differentiation.

 Teaching assistent at MBB: I am involved in several courses organised by my department at the School of Medicine, KI.

 Previous teaching experience: Taught ‘DNA-testing in clinical setting’ at several high schools for a period of nine weeks as part of academic pedagogical minor at Utrecht University.

 PhD Medical Science, Karolinska Institutet, Sweden 2017- 2022